 Let’s start by setting expectations.
 Warming your new IP address is going to take time.
 Plan on the process taking 30-45 days.
 Be prepared to send to fewer subscribers in the beginning.
 Trust us on this one.
 Following the plan will go a long way to ensuring your emails will make it to the inbox.

-Week 1: Send to your best subscribers.
+Week 1: Send to your best subscribers first.

 Week 1-Week 6: Gradually build your list volumes.